mendhak/trivy-template-output-to-sonarqube/README.md

 I can't find a way to add more details in the Generic Issue Import JSON format.

 RuleID is hardcoded to ContainerScanning.
 What should it be instead?

+I couldn't pick where to put the 'fixed' version in.